aetas-github-training/github-training-course-information/GitHub Training Exercises.md

 6) Assign this issue to your yourself

-7) In the comments section “@mention” your partner and add a note stating, “Hi “@mentioned user” I need to add your name to my readme file.
+7) In the comments section add comment and “@mention” to your partner with a note stating":

+	-“Hi “@mentioned user” I need to add your name to my readme file.
 Please provide me your full name so I can update this file.
 Thank you”

 	-User will reply with details

 8) Leave issue open